|

 The organization takes care of 63 children orphaned by the 2014 ebola outbreak.

-Shine on Sierra Leone has literally breathed life into the community in which it works.
 With all of that accomplished, you may ask, what could be next on the organization’s agenda?

-Lastly, the organization has launched a student sponorship program.
+Lastly, the organization has launched a student sponsorship program.
 For a small monthly contribution of $35, donors support a child’s education, provides them ongoing access to healthcare and gives them a daily hot lunch.